 Dietary modifications for this recipe

-Make this recipe vegan: Omit the egg and replace it with an egg substitute such as chia, flax or gelatin eggs.
+Make this recipe vegan: Omit the egg and replace it with an egg substitute such as chia or flax.
+Voila!
+Vegan biscuits.

 Make this recipe lower oxalate: Make sure to use coconut milk and ensure that your dairy free cheese shreds and butter do not contain cashews.
 Use a white rice based flour blend.